pedalv/JavaApp/Kotlin/Section_5.md

 #### Class member level
 - public, protected, private
-- if a class A is public and has a property B declared intern => it mean the property B is visible in the same model
+- if a class A is public and has a field b declared intern => it mean the field B is visible in the same model

 ```
 public class A {